Creating God Space

 I then asked what was wrong with Abigail.
 She told the story of the birth, things not right with Abby’s stomach, and how she was improving but still had a long way to go.
 I then mentioned I and my friend were pastors of the Vineyard and asked if we could pray for Abby.
 She replied, “That would be great.”
 We prayed general, to specific prayers for the baby and prayed for the mom.
 I noticed that she was obviously touched.

-It was ‘a God space moment’ Crosby, Stills and Nash were presenting a great show for the crowd, we were presenting a child in need to a great God.
-At the end we thanked the mom for allowing us to pray with her.
+It was ‘a God space moment’ Crosby, Stills and Nash were presenting a great show for the crowd, we were presenting a child in great need, to a great God.
+At the end of the prayer we thanked the mom for allowing us to pray with her.

 Again, intentionally stepping into a person’s relational space is where God space is created.
 God space is where faith begins to grow.